Mojo Criollo Marinade

 • cup lemon juice fresh squeezed

-• cup tangerine juice fresh squeezed
+• cup tangerine juice (or orange juice) fresh squeezed

 • ¼ cup olive oil